dearalgorithm/joji_fx/content/post/00-ubuntu-server-raspberry-pi.md

 ---
-title: "Installing Ubuntu Server on a Raspberry Pi 4 model B in 3 steps (The easiest way) "
+title: "How to install Ubuntu Server on a Raspberry Pi 4 model B in 3 steps (The easiest way) "
 date: 2021-08-23T15:34:20+02:00
 draft: false
 tags: [raspberry, linux, ubuntu server, fedora]
 ---

-Required requisites:
+**Things you need:**
-A Raspberry Pi 4 model B
+- A Raspberry Pi 4 model B
-An Ethernet Cable
+- An Ethernet Cable
-A proper power supply for your Raspberry Pi
+- A proper power supply for your Raspberry Pi
-An SD Card compatible with your Raspberry
+- An SD Card compatible with your Raspberry

 I’m assuming that you already have a computer with an SD card slot and an internet connection.